Ircam-RnD/binauralFIR/README.md

     <!-- You can find the file with the HRTF dataset in  /examples/snd/complet_hrtfs.js folder.-->
     <script src ="complet_hrtfs.js"></script>
 ```
-These libraries can be find in the [IRCAM GitHub account](https://github.com/Ircam-RnD).

 ```js
   // First we generate the HRTF Dataset input format.